Pedagogies in Dialogue:

 The goal of the Warwick Islamic Education Summer Schools is to contribute to the generation of a new transformative Muslim culture of learning and reflective inquiry through rethinking Islamic Education within the context of a secular and culturally, religiously diverse Western Europe and the wider Muslim world.
 Education is a critical catalyst for facilitating effective civic engagement, social welfare and economic prosperity.
 As such a further central objective is to improve the quality of educational thinking and pedagogic practice within the diaspora and global Muslim communities.
 Participants will also have the opportunity to learn more about the Islamic Education initiative at Warwick, research expertise within WRERU, and the wider research and taught programmes at the Centre for Educational Studies at the University of Warwick.

-The Summer School has led to the establishment of the Warwick Islamic Education Research Network that has over two hundred members.
+The Summer School has led to the establishment of the Warwick Islamic Education Research Network that has over two hundred members and encourages cross disciplinary exploration of Islam/Education intersection within diverse Muslim minority/majority contexts.
 The Network facilitates critical dialogue between the educational narratives of Islam and the West through fostering collaborative research and transfer of knowledge and skills among diverse groups of Muslim educators and the wider community of researchers, practitioners and policy-makers in Education, Social Sciences and the Humanities.

 Who is the Summer School for?